Coil-to-globule collapse of active polymers: a Rouse perspective: Building a continuous minimal active polymer model

 {where we have introduced, for convenience, the functions $T_n$, $G_n$ and $F_n$.} It is interesting to notice that, at this stage, all terms contribute to the mixing of the modes, not only the non-linear terms $F_n$, as one would expect, due to the lack of orthogonality of the chosen basis.

-{Before proceeding at numerically solving the model, we analyze the functions $T_n$, $G_n$ and $F_n$ in more detail.} In order to do so we remark that, at the lowest order, $\langle \mathbf{r}_n \mathbf{r}^*_n\rangle\propto 1/n^2$.
-As such, we focus on modes for which the finite bending rigidity has not become relevant.
-Indeed, for the higher modes we should assume $\langle \mathbf{r}_n \mathbf{r}^*_n\rangle\propto 1/n^4$.\cite{Doi_book, Rubinstein}\\ In particular, we {look at} the relative magnitude of the {terms with $n \neq j$} in Eq.~\eqref{eq:mode_NL_red}, as compared to {the} mode $n=j$.
+Before proceeding at numerically solving the model, we analyze the functions $T_n$, $G_n$ and $F_n$ in more detail. \pa{In order to do so, we focus on the behavior of these functions close to equilibrium for which we have

+where $\ell_p$ is the persistence length (see Eq.~\eqref{eq:lp}).
+In the following, we focus on (lower modes, $n\ll \ell/b$) modes for which the finite bending rigidity has not become relevant since the higher modes ($n\gtrsim \ell/b$) decay much faster.
+In particular, we look at the relative magnitude of the terms with $n \neq j$ in Eq.~\eqref{eq:mode_NL_red}, as compared to {the} mode $n=j$. }

-Figure~\ref{fig:est} shows that for $F_n$ several modes with $n\neq j$ still provide quite significant contribution to the overall sum as compared to $n=j$.
-In contrast, for $T_n$ and $G_n$ the contributions from the modes $n\neq j$ are much smaller and decay quickly, upon moving away from $n=j$.
-Accordingly, we approximate the sum involving $T_n$ and $G_n$ with the term with $n=j$ whereas we keep the full sum for $F_n$.
+Figure~\ref{fig:est} shows that for $F_n$ several modes with $n\neq j$ still provide quite significant contribution to the overall sum as compared to $n=j$. \pa{In particular, many modes with $n\lesssim j$ provide significant contributions.} In contrast, for $T_n$ and $G_n$ the contributions from the modes $n\neq j$ are much smaller and decay quickly, upon moving away from $n=j$.
+Accordingly, we approximate the sum involving $T_n$ and $G_n$ with the term with $n=j$ whereas we keep the full sum for $F_n$. \pa{This approach is not "exact" and its validity will be checked a posteriori by comparing it against the numerical simulations.}

 Hence we can rewrite Eq.~\eqref{eq:mode_NL_red} as